 The mission of this program is to help Mount Zion Temple members in their moments of need.
-We reach out to members with an extra helping hand when there is injury, illness, grief or other life stressors.
+We reach out with an extra helping hand for members experiencing challenges with injury, sickness, mental health, grief, or other life stressors.

 We provide meals, rides, visitors, and shiva support.